-The Shure 315 have an in-ear fit that's comfortable enough to wear for long periods of time.
+The Shure 315 have an in-ear fit that's comfortable enough to wear for long periods.
 They have a wide variety of differently sized tips, some made of memory foam that better conform to the shape of your ear canal.
-They're also worn like an ear-hook design, so the earbuds are shaped to fit snugly within the contours of your ears.
+They're worn like an ear-hook design, so the earbuds are shaped to fit snugly within the contours of your ears.
 This makes them more comfortable than typical in-ears, although if you're not a fan of the in-ear fit, they may still get a bit fatiguing after wearing them for a while.

-Comes with a sturdy hard case.
+These headphones come with a sturdy hard case.
 It's decently portable and protects the headphones from impacts and drops as well as minor water exposure.
 It does add a bit of bulk to the headphones, but the case is still portable while being big enough to carry all the accessories.